saramonzon22/our-discount-app/README.md

 ### Proyecto

-In this exercise Im going to make a web app to calculate discounts in our shop!
+In this exercise Im going to make a web app to calculate discounts!